adlra/offline-kanban/README.md

 ### Board view
 - Multiple boards, each with custom columns (name + color).
 - Cards with title, Markdown description, assignee, due date, priority, tags, checklists, and an optional linked wiki page.
-- Drag-and-drop cards between columns; drag columns to reorder.
+- Drag cards between columns and reorder them within a column.
+Card order is remembered.
+- Drag columns by their grip handle to reorder them.
+- Right-click any card for quick **Archive** / **Delete** actions.
 - Filter the active board by assignee or tag.
+The **All Tags** pill has a submenu for adding or removing tags in bulk.
 - Mark one or more columns as "Done" so completed work is styled accordingly.

 ### Wiki view